hieu2010/ReliableMessaging/README.md

 and saving received data to the database.
 After the controller has received and processed data from the local component, it sends the acknowledgement to the local component in a form of a string.

-The component check for duplicates in order to...
+The component check for duplicates in order to avoid processing the same data multiple times.

 Moreover, the cloud component saves the receives data in the mongoDB in order to prepare commands for the local component in a separate process.